pvlib/pvlib-python/README.md

 </table>

-pvlib python is a community supported toolbox that provides a set of functions and classes for simulating the performance of photovoltaic energy systems and accomplishing related tasks.
+pvlib python is a community developed toolbox that provides a set of functions and classes for simulating the performance of photovoltaic energy systems and accomplishing related tasks.
 The core mission of pvlib python is to provide open, reliable, interoperable, and benchmark implementations of PV system models.